 Despite the lack of manpower, Sacramento officials said they are making progress in waterway safety.
 They said that so far in 2009, no children under the age of 13 have drowned.
 They attribute this to heightened awareness and use of lifejackets as a result of an education campaign by the city.

-If you have been involved in a Sacramento accident of any kind, please consult a Sacramento personal injury law firm.
+If you have been involved in an accident of any kind, please consult a Sacramento personal injury lawyer.

 Your accident attorney will explain the legal issues of your personal injury case and fight for any damages to which you may be entitled.
 They will also ensure that any guilty parties involved in the accident will be held accountable.
 While there are many personal injury and accident lawyers claiming to have your best interests at heart, it is helpful to keep in mind that the best law firms will always offer a free consultation on your case.

-Law firms with strong records of successfully handling personal injury lawsuits meantime may also offer a no-fee guarantee meaning that you don't pay anything unless they win your case.
+Law firms with a strong record of successfully handling personal injury lawsuits may also offer a no-fee guarantee meaning that you don't pay anything unless they win your case.